fyne-io/fyne-cross-images/README.md

 | linux/arm64    | :white_check_mark: |       |
 | windows/amd64  | :white_check_mark: |       |
 | windows/386    | :white_check_mark: |       |

+> Note: darwin images should work out of the box against MacOSX SDKs 11.3.
+> Other SDK versions could require a different min SDK version that can specified using the `--macosx-version-min` flag

 ## Contribute